By Heather Atwood

 The people who live on Cape Ann trace a regular local food route, stopping first at Alexandra’s Bread, a tin-ceilinged storefront with a baguette that would crack a smile on the iciest Parisian fashion model.
 Their olive branches studded with meaty black olives, their simple, ciabatta-like cobbles are so delicious that no one gets home without breaking into a warm one.

 The next local stop would be Pastaio via Corta — “Pasta on a short street” — for handmade fresh pasta made with artisanal flours.
-The filled pastas include local cheeses and produce from nearby farms.
+The filled pasta include local cheeses and produce from nearby farms.
 A little tired and hungry from shopping?
 Sandpiper Bakery is right around the corner, where owner Susanne Clermont bakes croissants, brioche, and a devilish variety — just too many to choose — of French-style pastries all by hand.
 It is the perfect breakfast, snack, or lunch pause, with cafe tables and dark roast coffee.

 The Harbor Walk traces the inside of Gloucester Harbor, passing busy restaurants and fish landings.
 At the far eastern end of the walk stands the new Beauport Hotel.
 With a modern cottage-style seaside design, the Beauport feels like a fresh, uptown way to meet friends for cocktails on the water.
 The wide plank deck overlooks Pavillion Beach.
 There are fireplaces to sit around if the air gets chilly.
 It’s an elegant stay, with a rooftop pool, the place in Gloucester where you get the lobster roll, the vodka tonic, and the view, but maybe you wear heels.

 On the last weekend in June, the view from the Beauport Hotel deck is the best seat in the city for Gloucester’s most famous athletic event: The Greasy Pole.
 The entire city crowds onto Pavillion Beach, or one of the myriad boats that cover the water to watch young Italian men attempt to walk a pole extending horizontally from a four stories-high (depending on the tide) platform about 200 feet offshore.
 Slathered in grease, oil, and fish trimmings, the pole is the “rite of passage” testing the manhood of the sons of every Italian Gloucester fishing family.
-The goal is make it the length, grab the flag at the end of the pole, fall to the sea gripping it, and spend the rest of the year a champion.
+The goal is to make it the length, grab the flag at the end of the pole, fall to the sea gripping it, and spend the rest of the year a champion.
 Most just fall; some are hurt; and some break ribs.
 The Greasy Pole is just part of St. Peter’s Fiesta, the city’s five-day bargain with St. Peter, protector of fisherman.

 In Gloucester, following years of tradition, Italian families still build altars in their living rooms where they say novenas for nine evenings before each saint’s day.
 They celebrate St. Anthony and St. Joseph, visiting each other’s homes and feasting on the last day.
 But the most celebrated saint is Peter, the fisherman.